Allan Shepard

 Allan Guy Shepard (December 18, 1922 – May 27, 1989) was an American attorney, politician, and jurist who served on the Idaho Supreme Court for two decades, including time as chief justice.
 He was previously the state's attorney general for six years, preceded by four years as a state legislator.

 Early life and education

 Born in Massachusetts, Shepard studied engineering at Boston University, then left to serve in the United States Army Air Forces during World War II as a B-24 waist gunner.
 He completed his bachelor's and law degrees at the University of Washington in Seattle.

 Career

 Shepard was a two-term state legislator from Ada County when elected state attorney general in 1962 and re-elected in 1966.
 As attorney general, he was an active member of the National Association of Attorneys General.

 Elected to the Idaho Supreme Court in August 1968, Shepard served as a justice for over two decades, with three stints as chief justice, including the final two years.

-He was the first in Idaho to be elected to all three branches of the state government.
+He was the first in Idaho to be elected to all three branches of the state government, and the time of his death, he was believed to be the only person in state history to obtain that distinction; Wayne Kidwell became the second in 1998.